 School officials are not required to have reasonable suspicion to search lockers or other District property.
-See Policy 5102.
-Link to Board Policy 5102.
+See Board Policy 5102.

-The District may use detection dogs to search for contraband on District property consistent with Policy 3107.
-Link to Board Policy 3107.
+The District may use detection dogs to search for contraband on District property consistent with Board Policy 3107.

 A breath alcohol test is a search and may be administered upon reasonable suspicion that a student has consumed or is under the influence of alcohol.
 For voluntary, non curricular school activities (e.g., school dances), suspicionless breath alcohol tests may be administered for student health and safety purposes if students and their parents/guardians have been provided advance written notice.
 Strip searches are prohibited.